About the Legal Aid Agency

 In addition to a strong team of police station representatives, duty solicitors and solicitor advocates, the PDS has recently employed three QCs.
 Greg Bull QC has been Leader of the Wales and Chester Circuit and has substantial experience and expertise in criminal law, fraud and regulatory work.
 Alun Jenkins QC brings extensive experience and expertise in a wide range of complex fraud cases.
 David Aubrey QC, who similarly brings substantial expertise in serious, sensitive and complex criminal cases, joins PDS in March 2014 as Head of Advocacy,

-Instructing solicitors may approach PDS to act in complex cases and VHCCs.
+Instructing solicitors may approach PDS to act in complex cases, VHCCs and to instruct in returned briefs.

 Criminal Defence clients